octo-technology/OpenTezos/docs/tezos-basics/liquid-proof-of-stake.md

 | **Design Priorities**    | Decentralization, accountable governance, and security               | Scalability and usable consumer applications                                                             |

 ## What have learned so far?
+In this chapter, we detailed the PoS consensus.
+You are now able to understand its fundamentals.
+You realize that the benefits of PoS also bring hard-to-solve difficulties.
+The PoS derivatives propose variations in the consensus to resolve the troubles.
+While PoS highly reduces the external bound with energy, reliable randomness and decentralization are hardly manageable.
+DPoS tries to adopt a kind of democratic stance but paradoxically scales back to energy consumption.
+Finally, LPoS seems to be the best alternative to date, relying more on users' trust, diluting and liquifying the decision-making power.
+The randomness generation still needs to be observed, and only time will tell if current parameters will keep enough decentralization and security.
+That's for another chapter where you'll discover the Tezos "[*Governance on Chain*](/tezos-basics/governance-on-chain)".

+In the next chapter, you'll first uncover Tezos "*operations*" or in blockchain vocabulary: "transactions".
+Operations are particular messages sent from one address to another.

 ## References